Sh** Skiers Say: A Double Diamond Primer

 Then, before hugging me hard, she gushed, “Sorry, I’m totally frothing out.”

 I have been a skier all my life.
 So it goes without saying that if I don’t know what the hell this means, you probably don’t either.
-Which is why I’ve put together a little expert-level primer—we all know what “freshies” are—to help you decode what all the flat-brim neckbeards in the gondy are talking about.
+Which is why I’ve put together a little expert-level primer—we all know what “freshies” are—to help you decode what all the flat-brim (a type of cap) neckbeards (a skier with an un-groomed beard, typically local) in the gondy (gondola) are talking about.

 Coral reef: When soft, warm snow freezes overnight into molar-rattling, knee-swelling formations.